naanlizard/dt_redirect/README.md

 In case no DT is found, users are redirected to the subreddit itself.

 I've also included the associated NGINX configuration file.

+Supports the following trailing arguments in the URL path

+/dt/compact - returns i.reddit.com instead of www. - which reddit seems to internally redirect to www anyway now, so I'm not sure if this is useful

+/dt/stream - returns a reddit-stream.com url

+/dt/old - returns old.reddit.com instead of www

+---

+To run in docker: `docker compose up -d --build` (remove `-d` if you don't want to fork it to the background)